Strategies

 • Have conversations with children early on about the importance of car seats, booster seats and seat belts.
 Explain the risks and potential consequences associated with excessive speed, distraction and impaired driving.

-• Request your child’s school promote traffic safety and participate in available traffic safety programs (see Schools section).
+• Request your child's school promotes traffic safety and participates in available traffic safety programs.

 • Monitor the driving skills of family members as they age or face changes in physical and cognitive abilities.
 Be prepared to have a conversation and intervene when necessary.